tuananhbui89/tuananhbui89.github.io/_posts/2023-09-08-fairness-irt.md

 ## Introduction

 This project aims to disentangle ML-bias into algorithmic and data bias focussing on intersectional subgroups.
-The techniques developed can then be used to analyse biases in threatened species management and human-machine collaboration

 So what are algorithmic bias and data bias in the context of machine learning?